AgoraIO-Solutions/server_side_custom_video_source/README.md

   (1) extract the binary distribution package

-    $tar -xvzf dist-agora-rtmp.tar.gz
+      $ tar -xvzf dist-agora-rtmp.tar.gz
-    $cd dist-agora-rtmp
+      $ cd dist-agora-rtmp

   (2) backup and install the binary package

       $ sudo ./install.sh

  This will collect the important files from previous installation and put them in ngnix-bk-xx, where xx is the installation date.
  You can recover that later with the following:

    (3) recover prevous installation

       $ ./recover.sh /path/to/backup/dir

 ## Usage <a name="Usage"></a>